victordomingos/The-No-Title-Tech-Blog/src/themes/pelican-alchemy-take-two/README.md

-*Note: This folder contains a version of the Pelican Alchemy theme that has been customized for my website.
-I strongly encourage you to check out the original version, but please feel free to use this modified version if you prefer.*
+*Note: This folder contains a version of the Pelican Alchemy theme that has been heavily customized specifically for my website.
+Thus, I strongly encourage you to check out the original version, but please feel free to use this modified version if you prefer.*